tytydraco/yessleep/out/Now_that_God_has_revealed_himself_none_of_us_are_allowed_to_die.md

 I was seventeen at the time.
 My brother was twenty.
 We both asked Dad if we should follow her.
 He told us to stay home—that he’d accompany her and figure out what was going on.

 He didn’t return until the next evening.
 We rushed downstairs when we heard the front door open, hoping we’d catch both parents entering.
-Instead, it was just him\*\*,\*\* disheveled, weary, a a muted expression on his face.
+Instead, it was just him, disheveled, weary, a muted expression on his face.

 I’ll never forget the way he looked at us.